iterative/dvc.org/content/docs/command-reference/get-url.md

 - `-j <number>`, `--jobs <number>` - parallelism level for DVC to download data from the source.
 The default value is `4 * cpu_count()`.
 Using more jobs may speed up the operation.

+`-f`, `--force` - when using `--out` to specify a local target file or directory, the operation will fail if those paths already exist. this flag will force the operation causing local files/dirs to be overwritten by the command.

 - `-h`, `--help` - prints the usage/help message, and exit.